Aerobota/re_indirect_search/README.md

 ###Usage

 #### Batch Learning
-due to pickle issues the learning has to be done everytime you install the package.
-TODO: Fix pickle/path issues
 -	Learn all GMM models (and go for a coffee)

 		rosrun re_indirect_search learn.py
+	Note that the learning has to be done when you install the package for the first time
 -	Get a dump of all the GMM models

 		rosrun re_indirect_search dump <filename>